City Clerk Election Information

 To be eligible to run for office, a candidate must be a resident and elector of the city for at least thirty (30) days preceding the last day for filing of nomination papers.
 Registered voters in Vallejo must be U.S. citizens, residents of Vallejo, 18 years of age or older on the date of the election, and not in prison or on parole for a felony conviction.

-Three 4-year Council member seats and one 2-year Council member seat will be up for election on the November 5, 2013 General Municipal Ballot.
+The Mayoral seat and three 4-year Councilmember seats will be up for election on the November 8, 2016 General Municipal Ballot.

 This is the period when individuals officially receive, circulate and file nomination papers for candidacy.